josefs/Gradualizer/README.md

 # Usage

-To run Gradualizer from the command line:
+## To run Gradualizer from the command line

-* Compile the project as an escript:
+Compile the project as an escript.
+Then use it to check beam files or erl files.
+Use the `-h` option for help.

-  `make escript`
+    make escript

-* Run Gradualizer:
+    bin/gradualizer [ OPTIONS ] [ FILES TO CHECK ]

-  `bin/gradualizer`
+## To run Gradualizer from the Erlang shell

-To run Gradualizer from the Erlang shell:
+Launch the interactive prompt with all the relevant modules in the path.
+Then, use the functions in the `gradualizer` module.

-* Launch the interactive prompt with all the relevant modules in the path:
+    make shell

-  `make shell`
+    1> gradualizer:type_check_file("path/to/some_file.erl").

-* From the prompt you can run the type checker as follows:
+## To run Gradualizer from rebar3 or Mix

-  `gradualizer:type_check_file(<path/to/some_file.erl>).`
+There is a rebar3 plugin included.
+See [examples/rebar3/README.md](examples/rebar3/README.md).

-  You can try typechecking some of the example modules in the `test` directory.
+For Mix, a wrapper is provided at https://github.com/OvermindDL1/gradualixir.

-To run Gradualizer from rebar3, read `examples/rebar3/README.md`.
+## Prerequisites

 The Gradualizer requires at least OTP 19 and is built using plain OTP functionality and a self-contained Makefile; alternetively using